alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **69\. \[ACM.ICPE'19\]** Ranjan Hebbar Seethur Raviraj and Aleksandar Milenkovic, "[SPEC CPU2017: Performance, Event, and Energy Characterization on the Core i7-8700K](https://dl.acm.org/doi/10.1145/3297663.3310314?cid=81100564460)," in the _Proceedings of the 10-the ACM/SPEC International Conference on Performance Engineering (ICPE 2019)_, Mumbai, India, April 7-11, 2019, 8 pages. doi: [10.1145/3297663.3310314](http://dx.doi.org/10.1145/3297663.3310314).
 \[[pdf](files/rram_icpe19.pdf)\]

-**68\. \[INSTICC.PECCS’18\]** Armen Dzhagaryan and Aleksandar Milenkovic, "On Effectiveness of Compressed File Transfers to/from the Cloud: An Experimental Evaluation, in the _Proceedings of the 8th International Joint Conference on Pervasive and Embedded Computing and Communication Systems (PECCS'18)_, Porto, Portugal, July 29-30, 2018, pp. 35-46.  doi: [10.5220/0006905801730184](https://doi.org/10.5220/0006905801730184).
+**68\. \[INSTICC.PECCS’18\]** Armen Dzhagaryan and Aleksandar Milenkovic, "On Effectiveness of Compressed File Transfers to/from the Cloud: An Experimental Evaluation," in the _Proceedings of the 8th International Joint Conference on Pervasive and Embedded Computing and Communication Systems (PECCS'18)_, Porto, Portugal, July 29-30, 2018, pp. 35-46.  doi: [10.5220/0006905801730184](https://doi.org/10.5220/0006905801730184).
 \[pdf\]

 **67\. \[IEEE.PIMRC’17\]** Armen Dzhagaryan and Aleksandar Milenkovic, "A Framework for Optimizing File Transfers Between Mobile Devices and the Cloud," in the _Proceedings of the IEEE International Symposium on Personal, Indoor, and Mobile Radio Communications (PIMRC'17)_, Montreal, Canada, October, 2017, 7 pages. doi: [10.1109/PIMRC.2017.8292494](https://ieeexplore.ieee.org/document/8292494).